 The Ward has a number of facilities and services to support the local community.
 These include Blakelaw Park, home to a range of grass and all weather surface football pitches which are floodlit, a tennis/basketball court, a skateboard park and footpaths across the park.
 There is also a car park at the site.

-The Neighbourhood Centre and Library are located on Binswood Avenue.
-The Neighbourhood Centre provides a local contact point for residents to find out what the council has to offer.
+The Blakelaw Centre and Library are located on Binswood Avenue.
+The centre provides a local contact point for residents to find out what the council has to offer.
 The Library provides book lending for adults and children, access to computer terminals plus activities for children.

-There is a parade of shops at Moulton Place which is near the Neighbourhood Centre, adjacent to the tower blocks of flats.
+There is a parade of shops at Moulton Place which is near the Blakelaw Centre, adjacent to the tower blocks of flats.

 Within the ward we have an active community partnership.
 You can visit their website by clicking here.